cloud-ready/spring-cloud-service-discovery/spring-cloud-eureka/spring-cloud-eureka-server/README.md

 curl -i -X DELETE http://eureka.local:8761/eureka/apps/config-server/config-server.local:config-server:8888/status
 ```

-You can also set status directly on instances by post request to its `ServiceRegistryEndpoint`
+You can also set status directly on instances by posting request to its `ServiceRegistryEndpoint`
 URL of `ServiceRegistryEndpoint` is: `http(s)://<host>:<port>[server.context-path][management.context-path]/service-registry/instance-status`
 `server.context-path` and `management.context-path` are optional, that depends on instance's config.